Something Borrowed – Tips For A Sustainable Wedding Day

 Your wedding day is one of the most special in your life, but it is just that, a day.
 The amount of money spent and waste created can be overwhelming.
 Here are our tips to creating the ultimate Sustainable Wedding Day.

-When hosting a large amount of people for a celebration, the amount of waste produced can be quite astounding.
-But with just a few hacks, you can make your wedding day a happy and environmentally kind one.
-We spoke to some industry experts to find out how you can make a few simple and often money saving decisions when planning.
+When hosting a large number of people for a celebration, the amount of waste produced can be quite overwhelming.
+According to 77 Diamonds, roughly 3,625,000 tonnes of gas is emitted by 250,000 weddings a year.
+However it doesn’t end there.
+The website goes on to state that; balloons, confetti, exotic flowers and decorations all have negative impacts on the environment.
+However, all is not lost.
+With just a few hacks, you can make your wedding day a happy and environmentally kind one.
+We spoke to some industry experts to find out how you can make a few simple and often money saving decisions.
 We guarantee they will make it a day to remember for all the right reasons.

 Louise Ord of Loulabel Floral Designs recommends finding an eco florist who understands your vision.
 Request seasonal and local arrangements.
 ‘We have lots of gorgeous local growers in the UK and for me as a florist there is nothing better than going to my local flower farms and cutting beautiful blooms,’ Louise told us.
-Not only will this limit your floral carbon footprint but it will also support local business.
+Not only will this limit the blooms carbon footprint but it will also support local business.
 Plus, we think that seasonal blooms will give your wedding a unique twist.
-Why not try potted plants instead of cut flowers for your arrangements, that way they will have a longer life.
-Lastly, don’t forget to look into what will happen to your arrangements after the big day.
-Don’t leave them to rot at your venue.
+Why not try plants instead of cut flowers for your arrangements, that way they will have a longer life.
+Don’t forget to look into what will happen to your arrangements after the big day.
+Don’t leave them to rot.
 Louise advises to ask your florist about repurposing your flowers.
 ‘I often suggest that the table centres are given as gifts to guests to enjoy the flowers and reuse the vessels time and time again.’

 Wedding & Bridesmaid Dresses

-Buying a dress (or sometimes two) to wear for just one day seems pretty unsustainable to us but we know that every Bride wants her dress to be just right.
+Buying a dress (or sometimes two) to wear for just one day seems pretty unsustainable to us but we know that every Bride wants her dress to be special.
 Fear not, there are plenty of options to suit any taste and budget.
 We love vintage dresses as they are always unique and special to you.
+Especially if you utilise a bridal personalisation service.
 Whatever your size or style there are a lot of options available.
-Another great option would be to rent your dress or to have a family member or friends old dress altered for you?
+Why not rent your wedding dress or to have a family member or friend’s old dress altered for you?
 However if you are set on buying one new, we have put together a handy guide to the best Ethical Wedding Dress brands out there.

 Whatever you do there will always a lot of cake left over, especially if you also serve desserts at dinner.
 To avoid waste, why not offer several smaller cakes in different flavors or serve cupcakes instead?
 Find a local baker who can create your cake close to your venue to cut down on transport.
 While your at it, enquire if they can use local, organic and seasonal ingredients.
 When it comes to toppers, try fresh or dried flowers.
 We also love biodegradable paper pieces or an edible sugar ornament to cut down on plastic waste.